-James Knight, a dentist in Ft.
-Dodge, IA (take a right and drive about 150 miles east of my house), has won a court case in the Iowa Supreme Court.
+James Knight, an Idaho Falls dentists for family and general dental services), has won a court case in the Iowa Supreme Court.
 That body is not known for it conservatism (they mandated gay marriage in Iowa by judicial fiat) and most were surprised not only at the outcome of the case, but the fact it was a 7-0 decision.

 Just the Facts, Ma’am

-Dr. Knight hired an assistant named Melissa Nelson – evidently an attractive young lady.
+Dr. Knight hired an assistant named Melissa Nelson, a specialist in teeth whitening products and evidently an attractive young lady.
 The dentist found himself interested in more than the welfare of his patient’s teeth.
 He found himself “getting too personally attached to her” and “feared he would try to have an affair with her down the road.”
 (Read the Christianity Today article here.)
 There is no indication that she returned his interest nor that she did anything inappropriate in any way.
 He was attracted to her and feared what he might do.
 So, in consultation with his wife, he fired Ms. Nelson.
 Not surprisingly, she sued.
 Surprisingly, she lost.

 On the one hand, Dr. Knight is to be commended.
 He saw a problem coming and he acted.
 Too many men tell themselves they can handle it.
 Lust seems to cost us our reasoning ability (not gonna speculate about that one!) and men often only regret their decisions after it is too late, rather than seeing the problem and facing it.
 Well done, sir.